AlexandraEL9/KIS-MS4/README.md

 - **Clear Navigation**: Intuitive navigation allows users to easily browse through different pages, including product categories, the shopping bag, and their profile.
 - **Special Offers**: A prominently displayed strapline highlights special offers, in this case,free delivery on orders over a certain amount.
-- **Bag Modal**: Users can view their shopping bag contents and total directly on product pages through a modal, streamlining the shopping experience.
 - **User Profiles**: Leveraging Django Allauth, registered users can create and manage their accounts, save address information, and view their order history for a personalized experience.
 - **Responsive Design**: Fully optimized for a range of device sizes, ensuring a seamless shopping experience on desktops, tablets, and smartphones.
-- **Footer with Social Links**: Selected pages feature a footer with links to Keep It Sweet's social media profiles.
+- **Footer with Social Links**: Selected pages feature a footer with links to Keep It Sweet's social media profiles and access to a means of contacting the company directly through a contact form.
 Future updates will expand the footer to include additional navigation links to internal pages.
 A current example being the 'Privacy Policy' page.
 - **Newsletter Subscription**: Users can subscribe to the Keep It Sweet newsletter to receive updates on the latest products, special offers, and seasonal promotions.
 - **Favourites App**: Logged-in users can save their favourite products to a personalized favourites list, making it easy to find and purchase their preferred sweets.
 - **Reviews App**: Users can view reviews left by other customers on product pages.
 Registered users can write, edit, and delete their own reviews to share their experiences with others.